-In connection with the Mergers, we incurred additional debt (including the Term Loans, as defined and described below).
+In connection with the Mergers, we incurred additional debt.
 Our new borrowings could have material adverse consequences for our business and may:

 - require us to dedicate a large portion of our cash flow to pay principal and interest on our borrowings, which will reduce the availability of cash flow to fund working capital, capital expenditures, and other business activities; - increase our vulnerability to general adverse economic and industry conditions; - subject us to maintaining various debt, operating income, net worth, cash flow, and other financial covenants; - limit our flexibility in planning for, or reacting to, changes in our business and industry; - restrict our operating policies and ability to make strategic acquisitions, dispositions, or exploiting business opportunities; - place us at a disadvantage compared to our competitors that have less borrowings; - limit our ability to borrow more funds (even when necessary to maintain adequate liquidity), dispose of assets, or make distributions to stockholders; or - increase our costs of capital.